Packard X-2775

 The Packard X-2775 (company designation 1A-2775) was an American experimental liquid-cooled aircraft engine.
 The engine was constructed as a single crankcase with four banks of six cylinders in what is close to an X-configuration.
 The engine consisted of two 60° V12 engines, one upright and one inverted, sharing a common crankcase.
-Although technically incorrect, the engine has been characterized as two Packard 1A-1500 V-12 engines coupled with a mutual crankcase.
+Although technically incorrect, the engine has been characterized as two Packard 1A-1500 V12 engines coupled with a mutual crankcase.

 Design and development

 In 1926, about 20 New York businessmen, including James Packard, and a group of US Navy officers expressed an interest in building an airplane designed to break the standing air speed record.
 Navy officials agreed to finance the project, when funds became available.
 The aircraft was to be completed in time to participate in the 1927 Schneider Trophy Race, which would be held in Italy.

 1A-2775 engine

 The engine was designed by Captain Lionel Nelson, USN, an aeronautical engineer at Packard.
-It was an "X" configuration, similar to one upright and one inverted V-12 engine mounted on the same crankshaft with a common crankcase.
+It was an "X" configuration, similar to one upright and one inverted V12 engine mounted on the same crankshaft with a common crankcase.
 With a bore of 5.375 in and stroke of 5 in stroke, the resulting displacement was 2775 cuin.
 The engineering involved in the design of the crankshaft, single piece crankcase, and connecting rod system was very complex.